adshares/adshares-docs/protocol2/synchronization/index.rst

 .. _protocol-synchronization:

+To be able to interact with each other:

+* every :ref:`Supply-Side Platform <protocol-definitions-ssp>` needs to inform other :ref:`Demand-Side Platforms <protocol-definitions-dsp>` about its availablity and its current :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`
-To be able to interact with each other, an :ref:`AdServer <protocol-definitions-adserver>` needs to inform other :ref:`AdServers <protocol-definitions-adserver>` about its availablity and its current offering.
+* every :ref:`Demand-Side Platform <protocol-definitions-dsp>` needs to inform other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` about its availablity and its current :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`

 This information sharing is done by broadcasting via :ref:`Adshares Blockchain <protocol-definitions-blockchain>` a URL pointing to JSON-based metadata.

 The URL is published on :ref:`Adshares Blockchain <protocol-definitions-blockchain>` in the form of an uppercase hexadecimal string.